Woodstown Central 9: New Hope Railroad

-The New Hope & Ivyland Railroad (NHRR) in Pennsylvania acquired the locomotive in 1966 for excursion use No. 9 operated sporadically between the late 1960s and 1970, and later returned to service between August 1976 and 1981.
+The New Hope & Ivyland Railroad (NHRR) in Pennsylvania acquired the locomotive in 1966 for excursion use No. 9 operated sporadically between the late 1960s until 1970 when it was put into storage, it was restored and returned to service in August 1976 and continued in excursion service until being retired again in 1981.
 After its retirement from excursions, the locomotive was stored and later disassembled during an incomplete restoration attempt in 1992.
-The engine was replaced by New Hope Railroad No. 40, a 2-8-0 steam locomotive.
+The engine was later replaced by New Hope Railroad 40.

 SMS Rail Lines restoration

-In 2009, the disassembled locomotive was acquired by SMS Rail Lines, a short-line railroad based in New Jersey known for its historic fleet of Baldwin diesel locomotives.
+In 2009, the disassembled locomotive was acquired by SMS Rail Lines (SLRS), a short-line railroad based in New Jersey known for its historic fleet of Baldwin diesel locomotives.
 Restoration work was carried out at the company's Bridgeport, New Jersey shops.
 The project lasted 14 years and included the fabrication of replacement parts and upgrades to meet Federal Railroad Administration standards.

 The locomotive was first test-fired in 2021 and officially certified for operation by the FRA on November 16, 2023, marking its return to active service after four decades.

-Woodstown Centeral Railroad
+Woodstown Central Railroad

 The locomotive is currently used by the Woodstown Central Railroad (WCR), the passenger excursion division of SMS Rail Lines.
-The engine made its debut on November 30, 2023 and now pulls passenger trains on the historic Salem Branch Line in southern New Jersey, operating between South Woodstown and Salem.
+The engine made its debut on November 30, 2024 and now pulls passenger trains on the historic Salem Branch Line in southern New Jersey, operating between South Woodstown and Salem.
 On April 18, 2025, No. 9 suffered an overheated bearing while on an excursion run, resulting it to be taken out of service to undergo repairs.
-It returned to service on September 20, 2025.
+It returned to service on September 20.